The series continues with these experts answering the question, “When is it time to get out of Dodge?”

 Ultimately, it comes down to paying attention.
 Awareness is ESSENTIAL.

 In other words, you can’t afford to live in a bubble!
-Stay abreast on what’s going on in your local area, on a national level and in the world and how those events could shape your future.
+Stay abreast on what’s going on in your local area, on a national level, and in the world, and consider how those events could shape your future.

 It’s also very important to trust your gut in all of this.
 If you or someone in your family or group “does not feel right” about what’s coming, then that should also be a valid trigger event.